Waze Software Engineer Salary in Warsaw Metropolitan Area | PLN 39.8K-PLN 55.2K+ | Levels.fyi

 The median Software Engineer compensation in Warsaw Metropolitan Area package at Waze totals PLN 55.2K per year.
-View the base salary, stock, and bonus breakdowns for Waze's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Waze's total compensation packages.
 Last updated: 9/30/2025

 Company